syncfusion-content/blazor-docs/blazor/pdfviewer/annotation/import-export-annotation.md

 documentation: ug
 ---

+N> Syncfusion recommends using Blazor PDF Viewer (NextGen) Component which provides fast rendering of pages and improved performance.
+Also, there is no need of external Web service for processing the files and ease out the deployment complexity.
+It can be used in Blazor Server, WASM and MAUI applications without any changes.

 # Import and Export annotations in Blazor PDF Viewer Component

 The PDF Viewer control provides the support to import and export annotations using JSON object in the PDF document.